 1. It doesn't support my color!
 The error message: "ZSNESw does snot support 24bit color.
 Please change your resolution to either 16bit or 32bit color".
 To correct this, right-click on an empty spot on your desktop then left-click on Properties.
 Look towards the top where the tabs are, click on Settings.
 You will arrive here.
 In the spot where the red arrow points at, click in the option that says 16bit.
 If a 32bit option is available then choose that.
 Then choose Apply then OK.

 2. DirectX?!
-If you get an error that says something about you need a higher version of DirectX then just go to the DirectX Home Page to download the latest version of DirectX (it's free).
+If you get an error that says something about you need a higher version of DirectX then just install the full DirectX package.
+You can download it here: DirectX End-User Runtime Web Installer (284 KB).
+This installer promises to install all the legacy files that correct issues such as this.

 3. Just a black square!
 If you get nothing but a black square then just press Alt+Enter to bring ZSNES to full screen.